kcl-tscm/LoDiS/README.md

 ## Usage
 Copy the **input.in** file into a chosen output directory.
-Input variables for an MD simulation including which type of process to be simulated are determined by modifying the **input.in** file.
+The input variables for an MD simulation, including which type of process is to be simulated, are determined by modifying the **input.in** file.
 Supporting annotations within the file provide information on each variable.

 Other files required for simulation include: